h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

 + hardcoded 10k iterations,
 + added timing mechanisms that will print execution time when complete
 + added this line: `picked_function = 1` temporarily so that we eliminate any randomness in our testing and we only stick to one mutation method (`bit_flip()`)

+Let's run this version of our fuzzer with some